-Trial memorandums shall be submitted to the assigned trial department by noon of either the day of Trial Assignment, or the judicial day prior to the scheduled proceeding.
+(2) Trial memoranda shall be submitted to the assigned trial department by noon of either the day of Trial Assignment, or the judicial day prior to the scheduled proceeding.

 Parties shall check with the retained/assigned judicial officer's staff on how to submit exhibits.